gmdfalk/blockify/README.md

 blockify
 ========

-Mute songs on spotify (wine version only), requires wmctrl.
+Mute songs on spotify.
+Depends on the wnck library.

 Optionally, there is a ui you can use, by calling ./blockify-ui